wevm/viem/site/op-stack/actions/depositTransaction.md

 ::: warning

-You must [prepare the parameters](#preparing-parameters) on the L2 before calling this function.
+You must [build the parameters](#building-parameters) on the L2 before calling this function.
 If the gas is too low, transaction execution will fail on the L2.

 :::

-### Preparing Parameters
+### Building Parameters

-The [`prepareDepositTransaction` Action](/op-stack/actions/prepareDepositTransaction) prepares the deposit transaction parameters (ie. `gas`, `targetChain`, etc).
+The [`buildDepositTransaction` Action](/op-stack/actions/buildDepositTransaction) builds & prepares the deposit transaction parameters (ie. `gas`, `targetChain`, etc).

 We can use the resulting `request` to initiate the deposit transaction on the L1.